 As Southern Oregon University’s enrollment increased and older buildings neared their lifespan, the college faced a potential housing shortage and hired SERA Architects to design a new 56.6 million-dollar development that included a 700-bed structure housed in two suite-style apartment buildings and a separate full-service dining facility.
-ZCS served as the civil engineer for the project, which included a 9.5-acre site programming layout, grading & drainage, and multiple roadway & utility improvements.
+ZCS served as the civil engineer and landscape architect for the project, which included a 9.5-acre site programming layout, grading & drainage, and multiple roadway & utility improvements.

 A half-mile of public storm main and a half-mile of the City’s main sanitary sewer system that needed to be rerouted posed substantial challenges for the project.
 Additionally, ZCS helped improve walkability & pedestrian crossings throughout the campus where there were severe grade changes through the use of concrete tunnels to maintain emergency service access to all existing and new buildings.
 A public street that ran through the campus was converted into a shared pedestrian and emergency services corridor to eliminate vehicular traffic.